 Studio Art (BA or BFA)

-The mission of the HBU School of Art is to undertake and foster the intellectual and creative development of the individual through artistic activity, scholarship and teaching.
+The mission of the HBU Department of Art is to undertake and foster the intellectual and creative development of the individual through artistic activity, scholarship and teaching.
 The goal of the art faculty is to nurture and encourage students of all levels of experience in finding their visual voices and developing their own visual language.
-The School of Art offers instruction in five basic studio areas: Drawing, Painting, Ceramics, Sculpture, and Printmaking.
+The Department of Art offers instruction in five basic studio areas: Drawing, Painting, Ceramics, Sculpture, and Printmaking.
 Students in the studio areas have the unique opportunity of receiving feedback in both individual and group critique sessions.

 is now open for Applications!

 Clearly both the BA and the BFA degrees prepare any individual for studio art, the BFA is a more focused program, which more thoroughly prepares one for the possibility of further graduate study in visual arts.

 Courses in Drawing include fundamental studies of form and value, figurative proportion and gesture, and pictorial devices such as foreshortening, linear perspective and atmospheric perspective.

 The painting studio offers instruction in oil as well as composite and experimental painting media.
 Emphasis is placed first upon the fundamental mastery of the medium, and secondly upon the development of expression.

 Courses in Ceramics include fundamental hand-building in various types of clay bodies, glazing and firing.
 Wheel-throwing is introduced after the student has gained a basic understanding of the three-dimensional form.

 The sculpture studio offers instruction in additive, subtractive, casting and assemblage techniques.
 The studio is equipped for medium to small scale sculptural projects.